 Iran’s attorney general says the morality police was abolished, sewing uncertainty.

-At a conference in early December, Iran’s attorney general, Mohammad Javad Montazeri, said the country’s morality police force has “nothing to do with the judiciary” and has been abolished, a declaration that was met with silence by the rest of the government and swiftly downplayed by state media.
+At a conference in December, Iran’s attorney general, Mohammad Javad Montazeri, said the country’s morality police force has “nothing to do with the judiciary” and has been abolished, a declaration that was met with silence by the rest of the government and swiftly downplayed by state media.
 Though Iranian state television channel Al-Alam said Montazeri’s comments had been misinterpreted, the country’s foreign minister, Hossein Amir Abdollahian, did not deny them at a news conference in Serbia, where he stated that “everything is moving forward well in the framework of democracy and freedom.”

 For many Iranians, talk of abolishment is nominal, with Montazeri adding that the judiciary will continue to enact restrictions on “social behavior.”
 Even as Iranians report seeing decreased morality-police presence since the protests broke out, videos continue to show other security forces beating and arresting women who go out without their hijabs.
 Montazeri has previously said the country’s mandatory hijab law was under review, though an outcome has yet to be determined.
 The Times reports that the abolishment of the morality police is unlikely to assuage the larger demands of protesters, which include sweeping reform of gender-discrimination laws and calls to end the regime’s authoritarian rule altogether.
 “The protests started with the murder of Mahsa Amini by the morality police,” London-based human-rights lawyer and Justice4Iran co-founder Shadi Sadr tweeted last week.
 “But Iranians won’t rest until the regime is gone.”

 The Iranian government has executed at least four prisoners involved in the protests.